Best Face Oil for Acne-Prone Skin – What Works & What to Avoid

 The bottom line, having acne doesn't mean you can't have dry skin.
 All skin types, especially sensitive skin, require an individualized approach.

 If your skin barrier is damaged and your hydration is poor, acne will worsen.
-Even though face oils don't directly hydrate your skin, using them improves hydration because they prevent transepidermal water loss - especially once your barrier is repaired.
+Even though face oils don't directly hydrate your skin, using them improves hydration because they prevent water loss - especially once your barrier is repaired.

 However, if you're new to face oils and have oily skin, to begin with, then taking a conservative approach is best.